aaron-contreras/blog-posts/understanding-callbacks/understanding-callbacks.md

 1. The `function` keyword
   * This tells the JavaScript compiler you are making a named function
 2. The name
   * This is the name of the function, and what you will use when you call it.
-It is also used in stack traces
+It is also used in stack traces.
 3. The arguments
   * everything between `(` and `)` is an argument, these must be separated by commas if there is more than one.
 There may also be nothing between the `()` if the function does not take any arguments.
 The parenthesis are required.
 4. The function body